wamidgette/UrbanAreaInfoFinder/readMe.md

 -Right now, it is still a bit finicky and you have to zoom in and click very close to an urban center to have the API recognize the coordinates.
 I plan on making this more user friendly by making a marker on the map for each urban area that is listed within the Teleport API.
 This way a user can see much more clearly where they need to click.
 I have already created a query string that contains the coordinates of the main city for each urban area: https://api.teleport.org/api/urban_areas/?embed=ua%3Aitem%2Fua%3Aidentifying%2Dcity.
 These coordinates can be pushed into a list of LatLng objects and then looped through to make a new marker for each.
 Still working on this!
 - Provide smoother panning to new map center when clicked, instead of a sudden change in map view
 - responsive design
-- Run API requests in parallel for faster responses
 - Improve original API GET request URL to Embed scores/details/salaries data.
 This will reduce the total number of requests that need to be made